How to Start an LLC in Indiana

 Should my domain name match my business name exactly?

 Not necessarily.
 If your business name is short, memorable, and available as a domain name—then absolutely.
 But if your business name is long and tricky to spell (for example, “Genevieve’s Vintage Emporium”), then you might be smart to go with something shorter and easier to type in (like “GensVintage.com”).
-The most important consideration is that your domain name and your business name are each on brand for your business, complementing each other in some way.

 When is the Indiana business entity report due?